spell-music/csound-sampler/README.md

 csound-sampler
 ===============================

-A csound-sampler is a simple sampler based on csound-expression library.
+A csound-sampler is an easy to use sampler based on csound-expression library.

 We can load and play audio files.
 We can play them back in loops, in reverse, at random segments with different pitch, apply